 FYS 153 Designer Genes: The Science and Ethics of Genome Editing

 Scientists have developed tools to directly manipulate DNA, but should we use them?
-In this course, we will examine the history of attempts at genetic modification leading up to the technologies available today.
+In this FYS, we will examine the history of attempts at genetic modification leading up to the technologies available today.
 We will work along the way to separate fact from fiction in the public discourse on this topic and explore the broad range of considerations beyond just the science going into decisions about where to draw the line on allowable genetic modifications.

 FYS 162 Music in European Society